networknext/next/docs/create_your_own_buyer.md

 * `bandwidth_envelope_down_kbps = 256`.
 The bandwidth down from server to client in kilobits per-second.
 Again, we don't need to change this yet.

 Make any changes you want to make to the route shader.
-For example, you could change acceptable latency to 100ms if your game is not that latency sensitive and players will only be accelerated if their latency is above 100ms.
+For example, you could change acceptable latency to 100ms if your game is not that latency sensitive, or change it to 0ms if your game is very latency sensitive.

 ## 4. Update the postgres database with terraform